StratifyLabs/StratifyBlog/content/device/2020-12-22-RAII-Everywhere-in-Cpp.md

 # What is RAII?

 RAII stands for "Resource Acquisition is Initialization".
-It's a really terrible name for an amazing concept.
+It's a terrible name for an amazing concept.
 Unfortunately, the name leaves out the best part: it also handles finalization.

 The basic idea of RAII is that the code to initialize something is always in the C++ constructor and finalization is always in the destructor.
 It can be useful for: